Taxonomies

 - Taxonomy

-- a categorization that can be used to classify content
+- A categorization that can be used to classify content

 - Term

-- a key within the taxonomy
+- A key within the taxonomy

 - Value

-- a piece of content assigned to a term
+- A piece of content assigned to a term

 Example taxonomy: movie website